-Seahawks officially announce signing of Byron Maxwell and add running back Mike Davis to 53-man roster; Richard Sherman, C.J.
+Seahawks add running back Mike Davis to 53-man roster; Richard Sherman, C.J.
 Prosise to Injured Reserve

-The Seahawks on Tuesday officially announced the signing of cornerback Byron Maxwell while also signing running back Mike Davis to their 53-man roster.
+The Seahawks on Tuesday officially announced the signing of free agent cornerback Byron Maxwell while also signing running back Mike Davis to their 53-man roster.

 To make room for the two on the roster, Seattle placed cornerback Richard Sherman and running back C.J.
 Prosise on Injured Reserve, officially ending the season for each.